ephiepark/react-firebase-init/README.md

 # Note

  - This project is built with React / Redux / Firebase / Typescript.
+ - It is necessary to enable Firebase authentication

 # How to use this
 1. Create a new firebase project